 The inner-west suburb of Footscray is only 10 minutes from the city and home to Victoria University, meaning you’ll likely be within walking distance of the University if you choose to live in the area.

 Footscray is famous for being an Asian and African hub, with plenty of cheap eateries and fresh produce on offer.
 Footscray Market is a fantastic spot for purchasing fruit, vegetables, meat and more at affordable prices.
 As the suburb is gaining in popularity, lots of neighbourhood cafes and restaurants are popping up, too.

 Just two stops from Flinders Train Station and with several trams and train lines servicing the area, Richmond is a bustling hub filled with cafes, shops and restaurants and the weekly Gleadall Street Market.
 The area is known for its selection of Vietnamese eateries, so you’ll be spoiled for choice when it comes to good, authentic food.

-The Victoria Gardens Shopping Centre contains several shops and a supermarket, as well as IKEA and Daiso outlets if you need furniture and homewares.
+The Victoria Gardens Shopping Centre contains lots of shops and a supermarket, as well as an IKEA and Daiso outlets if you need furniture and homewares.
 Best of all, Richmond is bordered by the Yarra River, so you can spend your weekends taking in the sights while enjoying a bike ride that links up to the city and neighbouring suburbs.